-ORGANISATIONWe are a network of 13 green law NGOs located in several EU countries and beyond.
-There are 10 full members, 3 associate members and 1 partner organisation.
+We are a network of 14 green law NGOs located in several EU countries and beyond.
+There are 11 full members and 3 associate members.
 J&E members often serve as environmental law 'service points' in their countries, handling cases, participating in legislative processes and sometimes providing legal analyses and consultations for national governments.
 J&E lawyers are seasoned environmental law experts, experienced within their national legal systems, familiar with challenges faced by their respective communities and well aware of the EU legal framework.

 The General Meeting of all J&E members is held at least once a year to set strategic directions and assess overall development.
 The Executive Committee is responsible for the management of the network.
 It consists of five elected representatives of J&E full members, led by the J&E Chairman.
 The Executive Committee delegates some of its powers to a Coordinator, responsible for the day-to-day management.
 The latter is assisted by a Financial Manager and Accountant and a Communication and Fundraiser Consultant.

 Our work is made possible by the generous support of our current and previous donors:

 Mission: J&E uses its legal expertise and experience to improve EU environmental laws and their implementation for the benefit of the environment and people across Europe.
 Vision (external): EU environmental laws protect the planet and the people, doing so in a transparent, participatory and accountable way.

 We aim for a stronger environmental legislation and implementation on both the national and European Union stages to protect the environment, people and nature.
 Our coverage is wide and we are well aware of the environmental law enforcement issues shared by Spain and Estonia for instance.
 Gathering national experiences enables us to expose pressing issues in Brussels, while maintaining strong ties with local communities.